nginx-proxy/nginx-proxy/README.md

 - `LETSENCRYPT_HOST`
 - `LETSENCRYPT_EMAIL`

 The `LETSENCRYPT_HOST` variable most likely needs to be the same as the `VIRTUAL_HOSTS` variable and must be publicly reachable domains.
-Specify multiple hosts with a space delemiter.
+Specify multiple hosts with a space delimiter.

 After the first start, the nginx-proxy will need to be restarted again.
 This is because the nginx configuration needs to be regenerated after downloading the Let's Encrypt certificate.